-But, before you begin swapping out ingredients on your favorite layer cake, read through the recipe you want to adapt.
+Kosher cooks are the original substitution experts in the kitchen; switching dairy to parve, with relative ease.
+But, before you begin swapping out ingredients read through the recipe you want to adapt.
 Consider the quantity of the ingredient you’d have to replace.
 A cake with 3 cups of flour is not a good candidate for conversion.